ajspaghetti/cloudDemo/README.md

 8. Documentation and Maintenance
     * Documentation
-        - Document your architecture, setup, and deployment procedures.
+        - Document architecture, setup, and deployment procedures.
-        - This is crucial for maintenance and possible scaling.
+        - *This is crucial for maintenance and possible scaling.
     * Regular Maintenance
         - Regularly update application and infrastructure for security and performance improvements.